EPIC448/blogpost-frontend/README.md

 - Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

-- The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+- The page will reload  automatically if you make edit You will also see any lint errors in the console.

+**Commiting to Git hub**

+[ ]Open the terminal.

+[ ]Change the current working directory to your local repository.

+[ ]Commit the file that you've staged in your local repository.

+[ ] $ git commit -m "Add existing file" Push the changes in your local repository to GitHub.

+[ ]$ git push origin branch-name.

 **Meta**